Curriculum

 - The core values of our school as illustrated by our ethos statement.

 The National Curriculum sets out the minimum content.
-However, at Gobowen Primary School, we work hard to ensure that our children have the opportunity to learn lots of additional skills and to develop their knowledge and understanding fully.
+However, at Gobowen Primary School, our intention is to ensure that all of our children have the opportunity to further build upon their skills (procedural knowledge) and to develop a deeper understanding of what they learn.
 For example:

 - We offer a wide range of after-school clubs which are free and many are designed as parent/child clubs